How we build Digital IDs with privacy and security at their core

 An illustration of a padlock with the Yoti logo sitting at the centre.
 Alongside this are three smaller icons showing that the app is free (represented by a pound sign that has been crossed out, cannot be hacked (represented by a pickaxe that has been crossed out) or seen by any third parties (represented by an eye that has been crossed out).

 We’re committed to making the digital world safer for everyone.
 Yoti was created as we wanted to give every person a secure way of proving their age or identity.
 It’s quite literally why we exist.
-So it only made sense that we’ve built our Digital ID app with privacy and security at its core.
+So it only made sense that we’ve built our Digital ID apps with privacy and security at their core.

 We’re building technology that makes it easier and safer for you to go about your business, but that doesn’t mean we have to know your business.
 Just as the right to an identity is a fundamental human right, so is the right to privacy.
 And we’ll never forget that.